Novel Coronavirus COVID-19

 - Water, sewer and stormwater utility bill assistance Available for Washington County residents impacted by COVID-19 through a partnership with Community Action

 - Beaverton Business Resources Technical and financial assistance to local businesses

 - Open Air Beaverton Temporary expansion of restaurants and other establishments into areas normally reserved for vehicles

 - Artists Resources Funding and other opportunities for artists and arts organizations

 - CASH Oregon Tax Assistance Hotline Volunteer tax help available at 503-966-7942 to navigate filing taxes from home

 - Center for Mediation and Dialogue Remote services are being offered.

 - Community Services Resources for people experiencing homelessness and poverty

-- Library Resources Beaverton City Library is providing limited in-person services by appointment; programs and other resources are available online
+- Library Resources Beaverton City Library is providing limited in-person services; programs and other resources are available online

 City Services & Updates